chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-04-22-Google-Cloud-Essentials-Challenge-Lab.md

 ## Task 3: Setup an HTTP load balancer

-_Hint_: Refer and modify the procedures in the lab GSP007[Set Up Network and HTTP Load Balancers](https://google.qwiklabs.com/focuses/558?parent=catalog).
+_Hint_: Refer and modify the procedures in the lab GSP007 [Set Up Network and HTTP Load Balancers](https://google.qwiklabs.com/focuses/558?parent=catalog).

 Make sure you: